eomii/rules_ll/docs/guides/index.md

 # Guides

 These guides explain some more advanced functionalities of `rules_ll`.
-If you feel like anything is missing or unclear, don't hesitate to open an [issue on GitHub](https://github.com/eomii/rules_ll/issues).
+If these guides don't explain a topic well, don't hesitate to open an [issue on GitHub](https://github.com/eomii/rules_ll/issues).

 - [Clang-Tidy](clang_tidy.md) Explains how to use set up a compilation database